Short story – fantasy/horror – 6,500 words

 She stood.
 “Don’t think anatomy—that be science talking, lobes and crazy stuff.
 You no need.
 Think voices, think where Talent be.”
 She spat in the dirt and began to walk off.
 “You hear voices, eh?
 Use them.”

-Later, in my cell, I sat in a corner, hugging myself, foot tapping nonstop.
-I was not making progress.
-It was frustrating.
+Later, in my cell, wondering what the witch’s words meant, I sat in a corner, hugging myself, foot tapping nonstop.
+The lack of progress was frustrating.
 I could feel the animals – the falcon was circling over the prison right now – but all it did was remind me of what I had lost.
-I thought back to Brandolvo’s threat: “it will get worse.”
+I thought back to Brandolvo’s threat: how the ache of knowing your Talent was lost “will get worse over time.”
 I couldn’t let the bastard win.

 I sat on my bed to meditate.
 My thoughts were racing in circles.
-I was mad at Brandolvo, mad at Orla for not teaching me about the Deep Talents.
-Then I felt guilty: Orla had saved my life.
-Shame at the rabbit I killed.
+I hated Brandolvo, was mad at Orla for not teaching me about the Deep Talents.
+Then I felt guilt: Orla had saved my life.
+I felt shame at the rabbit I killed.
 “You’ll never be strong, Monty,” a voice criticized.
-I was scared: what if I never escaped?
+I felt fear: what if I never escaped?
 What if I overloaded an animal’s brain, both of us sinking into the blackness that waited, patiently, as it had 15 years ago?
 I persisted with the meditation as I had been taught, watching the thoughts as they came, noting them, sending them on their way, breathing deeply.
 Slowly, gradually, I felt myself rise and float.
 Shame, fear, anger, guilt—all the conflicting parts of my mind orbiting around me like planets.

 I was floating above the prison.
 In my mind, I could see the towers of Varesse City and the expanse of the spaceport scintillating to the east; disgust at its heresies joined my circling thoughts.
 I saw snow-capped mountains to the north and awe was added to the feelings orbiting in the air.
+Were these the voices the witch had referenced?
 The falcon, at first on the far side of the prison, shrieked angrily at something and flew closer.
 Pursuing the object of its ire, the bird dived through the orbiting cloud of my anger and something sparked.

 I was looking out of the raptor’s eyes, felt the wind riffling through my feathers.
 I flexed my wings and swooped to attack the mouse crawling through daylight, a brazen challenge to my domain; something to kill, tear, eat.
 I’m going to kill Brandolvo I swore, stretching my talons.